 Question: Can Disc Hardening Cause Severe Neck Pain?

-What does it mean for a disk to harden and not have space?
+What does it mean for a disc to harden and not have space?
 Could that be the cause of the severe neck pain?
 How do I avoid aggravating the symptoms caused by the cervical herniated disc?

 Doctor’s Response: Maintain the Spine's Range of Motion